Alcohol Detection in Urine Using ETG

 - ETG Half-Life Calculator

-FAQ: ETG Levels & Detection
+ETG Levels & Detection FAQs

 ETG can remain detectable for up to 80 hours depending on drinking patterns and cutoff sensitivity.